Multidimensional Poverty Index: Comparison with HDI

 The Human Development Index (HDI) was developed by Mahbub ul Haq and Amartya Sen in 1990, and was also developed by the UNDP.
 It is calculated as the geometric mean of the normalized indices of the three dimensions of human development; it takes into account: health, education and standard of living.
 UNDP has a separate version of the HDI named the IHDI (Inequality-adjusted HDI).

-While both the HDI and the MPI use the three broad dimensions health, education and standard of living, the HDI uses indicators at the aggregate level while MPI uses micro data and all indicators must come from the same survey.
+While both the HDI and the MPI use the three broad dimensions health, education and standard of living, the HDI uses indicators at the aggregate level while the MPI uses microdata and all indicators must come from the same survey.
 This, among other reasons, has led to the MPI only being calculated for just over 100 countries, where data is available for all these diverse indicators, while HDI is calculated for almost all countries.

 However, though HDI is thus more universally applicable, its relative sparsity of indicators also makes it more susceptible to bias.
 Indeed, some studies have found it to be somewhat biased towards GDP per capita (GDPpc), as demonstrated by a high correlation between HDI and the log of GDPpc.
 Hence, HDI has been criticized for ignoring other development parameters.

 Comparison with other indicators

-Both the HDI and the MPI have been criticized by economists such as Ratan Lal Basu for not taking "moral/emotional/spiritual dimensions" of poverty into consideration.
-It has been attempted to capture these additional factors by the "Global Happiness Index".
+Both the HDI and the MPI have been criticized by economists such as Ratan Lal Basu for not taking the "moral/emotional/spiritual dimensions" of poverty into consideration.
+It has been attempted to capture these additional factors in the "Global Happiness Index".

-Impact of COVID 19
+Impact of COVID-19

-According to reports, the COVID-19 pandemic impacted education, employment and social protection of people in the countries which have higher levels of multidimensional poverty such as Zambia.
+According to reports, the COVID-19 pandemic impacted education, employment and social protection of people in countries which have higher levels of multidimensional poverty such as Zambia.
+Risks of school nonattendance are informed by UNESCO data on daily school closures around the world.
+We derive a risk of 50% for children in school age to experience significant loss of schooling, and thus deprivation in school attendance due to school closures during the first year of the pandemic.